Supreme People's Court

+The Supreme People's Court was established in October 1949, and its functions were first outlined in 1954.
+During the Cultural Revolution, the court was occupied by the People's Liberation Army from 1968 to 1973.
+During the period of reform and opening up, the court began to focus on legal issues.

-According to the Chinese constitution, the Supreme People's Court is accountable to the National People's Congress, which prevents the court from functioning separately and independently of the governmental structure.
+According to the Constitution of China, the Supreme People's Court is accountable to the National People's Congress.
 The court has about 400 judges and more than 600 administrative personnel.
 The court serves as the highest court for the People's Republic of China and also for cases investigated by the Office for Safeguarding National Security in Hong Kong.
 The special administrative regions of Hong Kong and Macau have separate judicial systems based on British common law traditions and Portuguese civil law traditions respectively, and are out of the jurisdiction of the Supreme People's Court.